ZuinigeRijder/hyundai_kia_connect_monitor/README.md

     pytz==2022.2.1
     requests==2.28.1

+In monitor.py the following package is used:

+    paho_mqtt>=1.6.1,<2.0

+*Note that paho_mqtt version 2.x is not (yet) supported*

-In hyundai_kia_connect_monitor summary.py and dailystats.py also the following packages are used:
+In summary.py and dailystats.py also the following package is used:

     gspread==5.6.2

 If everything works, it's a matter of regularly collecting the information, for example by running the "python monitor.py" command once an hour or infinite.
 A server is of course best, I use a Raspberry Pi, but it can also regularly be done on a Windows 10 or Mac computer, provided the computer is on.